-Additional analytical tests have been conducted to determine the advantage of LaGrangian techniques to different dynamical processes especially relevant to nowcasting.
+Additional analytical tests have been conducted to determine the advantage of lagrangian techniques to different dynamical processes especially relevant to nowcasting.
 Specific emphasis was placed on modeling the structure of the Jet Streak.
-The goals of these examples are two-fold: 1) to provide evidence of the advantage of the approach in a manner relevant to forecasters and 2) to provide a tools for teaching a more thorough understanding of the dynamical processes involved in mesoscale systems - especially those related to creating an environment conducive to severe storm development - and how the result of these dynamics is shown in rapidly changing GOES satellite data.
+The goals of these examples are two-fold: 1) to provide evidence of the advantage of the approach in a manner relevant to forecasters and 2) to provide a tools for teaching a more thorough understanding of the dynamical processes involved in mesoscale systems - especially those related to creating an environment conducive to severe storm development - and how these dynamics are shown in rapidly changing GOES water vapor imagery.